This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 They have two cuts for sale that are particularly worth your consideration.
 They offer a Prime Porterhouse as well as an American Wagyu Porterhouse.
 Prime is the highest rating the USDA gives for beef cuts, and Waygu is the gold standard when it comes to beef.

 Wagyu is naturally a pretty expensive cut, but if you’re splurging for a big meal or just simply a steak enthusiast, the flavor of these cuts are to die for.

 Is a Porterhouse Steak the Same as a T-Bone Steak?

 Contrary to popular belief, a porterhouse steak and a T-bone steak are not the same.
-There is a lot of confusion and controversy around this because as it turns out, both the Porterhouse and T-bone are actually from the same section of the cow.
+There is a lot of confusion around this because as it turns out, both the Porterhouse and T-bone are actually from the same section of the cow.

 They both are cut from the short loin.
 This means that they both have the same pieces of meat – Tenderloin fillet and New York strip (also known as sirloin).
 This would suggest that they are both the same thing.
 However, the difference comes when you consider the technical specifications of each piece of meat.

 The Department of Agriculture in the US (also known as the USDA) has some strict rules about how much meat is needed on both a Porterhouse and a T-bone in order to be classified as either.

 For a Porterhouse steak, it is important that they have more fillet steak on them than T-bone steaks.
 This fillet needs to be at least 1.25 inches in thickness.
 If it falls below this then it cannot be given Porterhouse status and is just a T-bone.

 With this in mind, you can look at Porterhouse steaks and the bigger version of a T-bone.